AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Error handling.md

     -   get\_http\_status: an HTTP status code such as 200 and 404.
     -   get\_error\_code: an error type string returned by Tablestore.
     -   get\_error\_message: an error message string returned by Tablestore.
     -   get\_request\_id: the UUID that identifies a request.
-If a problem persists, record the request ID and[submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createInd).
+If a problem persists, record the request ID and [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createInd).

 ## Retry